A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 What about the other class of Theorem \ref{thm:main1}, with $n=2$, $s=2$, and $\rho$ odd?
 Following the same logic, it should define topological recursion on the reducible algebraic curves (here $r = 2 \rho$):

 where $\omega$ is a primitive $2\rho$-th root of unity.
-In other words, we claim that: \begin{quote} \emph{The quantum $r$-Airy structures of Theorem \ref{thm:main1}, with $\rho \geq 2$, $\rho$ odd $n = 2$, $s=2$, and the dilaton shifts being given by roots of unity as in Corollary \ref{c:shiftroots}, may provide a definition of topological recursion on the reducible $(r,4)$-spectral curves \eqref{eq:reducible} with $r$ even but $4 \nmid r$.} \end{quote}
+In other words, we claim that: \begin{quote} \emph{The quantum $r$-Airy structures of Theorem \ref{thm:main1}, with $\rho \geq 1$, $\rho$ odd, $n = 2$, $s=2$, $r=2 \rho$, and the dilaton shifts being given by $r$-th roots of unity as in Corollary \ref{c:shiftroots}, may provide a definition of topological recursion on the reducible $(r,4)$-spectral curves \eqref{eq:reducible2}.
+(Here, for the reducible $(r,4)$-spectral curve, $r$ is even but $4 \nmid r$.)} \end{quote}

 \begin{remark} What is surprising however is that, with this construction, we do not recover all reducible $(r,n)$-spectral curves, but only these two particular families.
 It is unclear to us what is special about these families of reducible spectral curves, and why other families do not appear to have counterparts in our construction of quantum $r$-Airy structures. \end{remark}